The New Generation of Female Food Bloggers

 For 8 years of her life, Namrata has worked as Asst.
 Professor in different engineering colleges.
 In 2014, she had to quit her job due to a certain medical situation in the family.
 Later the entire family moved to South Africa in 2016.
 This is where Namrata started her food blog.
 She is a self-taught recipe creator and a food blogger.
 Every time she writes a new recipe her mind revolves around its nutritional value.
 She inherited most of her recipes from the traditional procedure.
 At times sometimes reformed to make it healthier.

 Her blog section “Ayurveda Medicinal Foods” Namrata adds recipes with medicinal properties.
 In her “No Buy DIY” column, she provides procedures to make sauces, condiments, and other food items.
 Lately, Namrata has started exploring worldwide cuisines.
-She plans to add authentic international recipes in her blog in coming few years.
+She plans to add authentic international recipes in her blog in the coming few years.

 Pooja Mohanty – Food without Borders